anitschke/photo-db-fs/README.md

 # photo-db-fs
 [![Release](https://github.com/anitschke/photo-db-fs/actions/workflows/release.yml/badge.svg)](https://github.com/anitschke/photo-db-fs/actions/workflows/release.yml) [![CI](https://github.com/anitschke/photo-db-fs/actions/workflows/ci.yml/badge.svg)](https://github.com/anitschke/photo-db-fs/actions/workflows/ci.yml) ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/anitschke/photo-db-fs) [![Go Report Card](https://goreportcard.com/badge/github.com/anitschke/photo-db-fs)](https://goreportcard.com/report/github.com/anitschke/photo-db-fs)

 `photo-db-fs` is a FUSE virtual file system for Linux that exposes a photo database as a file system.
 At the moment it only supports digiKam but is built to be extensible so as to support other photo management programs in the future.
-It currently supports exposing the entire tag hierarchy as a file system and also supports adding custom queries where the results of the query are exposed as a file system.
+It currently supports exposing the entire tag hierarchy as a file system, grouping photos by rating, and also supports adding custom queries where the results of the query are exposed as a file system.

+## Uses

+This project grew out of my desire to have my desktop background cycle through all of my favorite photos although it has many other uses as well. `photo-db-fs` is great for any situation where you want a directory of your photos automatically organized by photo tags and/or ratings:
+* Have your desktop background cycle through your favorite photos
+* Have a digital picture frame cycle through a subset of your photos
+* Use [`rclone`](https://rclone.org/) on a cron job to push a subset of your photos out Google Photos for your Chromecast background on your TV

 ## Installation
 ### GitHub Release